William Wirich, Count of Daun-Falkenstein: Life

-William Wirich was a son of Count John Adolph (1582–1623) and his wife, Countess Anna Maria (1589–1620), a daughter of Count John VII of Nassau-Siegen and Countess Magdalene of Waldeck-Wildungen.
+Born into an old German nobility, which ruled the County of Falkenstein, William Wirich was a third child and second son of Count John Adolph (1582–1623) and Countess Anna Maria of Nassau-Siegen (1589–1620), a daughter of Count John VII of Nassau-Siegen and Countess Magdalene of Waldeck-Wildungen (1558-1599).

-On 28 October 1634, he married at Waldeck Castle to his cousin Elisabeth of Waldeck.
-In 1636, he inherited the County of Falkenstein from his third cousin once removed Count Francis Christopher of Daun-Oberstein.
+On 28 October 1634, he married at Waldeck Castle to his cousin Elisabeth of Waldeck-Wildungen (1610-1647), the daughter of Christian, Count of Waldeck-Wildungen (1585.-1637) and Countess Elisabeth of Nassau-Siegen (1584-1661).

+In 1636, he inherited the County of Falkenstein from his third cousin once removed, Count Francis Christopher of Daun-Falkenstein-Oberstein (1603-1636), who was killed during the Thirty Years' War.

 Charles Alexander was his only son who survived into adulthood.
-However, he was shot by Count Moritz of Limburg during a fight on 7 October 1659.
-William Wirich remarried to Countess Agnes Catherine of Limburg-Styrum.
+However, he was shot by Count Moritz of Limburg-Stirum during a fight on 7 October 1659.

+William Wirich remarried to Countess Agnes Catherine of Limburg-Styrum (1629-1686), the daughter of Count Bernhard Albrech of Limburg-Bronckhorst (1597-1637) and Countess Anna Maria of Berg (d.
+1653).

 However, this marriage remained childless, so when he died, the Daun-Falkenstein branch died out in the male line.

-The impoverished count sold the county of Falkenstein to Duke Charles IV of Lorraine in 1667.
-The Lordships of Broich and Bürgel were inherited by his third cousin once remove, Emich Christian of Leiningen-Dagsburg.
+The impoverished count sold the county of Falkenstein to the Duke Charles IV of Lorraine in 1667.
+The Lordships of Broich and Bürgel were inherited by his third cousin once removed, Count Emich Christian of Leiningen-Dagsburg.